 Well, for starters, baking your own bread is actually much cheaper than simply buying a loaf from the store, and it tastes better, too!

-However, there are quite a number of bread-making tools you need in order to get started.
+However, there are several bread making supplies you need to get started.

-Round stones are the most common types, but rectangular or square shape models tend to be the best fits for beginners.
+Round stones are the most common types, but rectangular or square shape models tend to best fit beginners.
 This is because these longer shapes are more forgiving of mistakes you might make when shaping your dough, and you can also bake longer loaves on them.

 Cook’s Illustrated tested five different baking stones on their durability, their ability to withstand 500 degrees or more without cracking, how well each stone performed in producing an evenly baked, crispy crust, and how easy each stone was to use.